kardeepak77/ST558Prj1/README.md

 ## Creating new variables

 There are many ways to compute/add more variables to the dataset you are working with.
-I used group\_by and summarise functions toc create two new varaibles totalWins and toalLosses for each unique combinatoin of Franchise Id & Team.
+I used group\_by and summarize functions toc create two new variables totalWins and toalLosses for each unique combination of Franchise Id & Team.
 Also computed percentage wins for each such combination of Franchise Id & Team using total wins and total losses.